fluxninja/aperture/docs/content/get-started/get-started.md

 <TabItem value="Aperture Serverless">

-The Serverless mode is the quickest way to get started with using Aperture SDKs.
+The Serverless mode is the quickest way to start using Aperture.

 ![Aperture Serverless Architecture](./assets/architecture/saas-dark.svg#gh-dark-mode-only)
 ![Aperture Serverless Architecture](./assets/architecture/saas-light.svg#gh-light-mode-only)

-## Step 3.
-Get your API key
+## 3. Get your API key

 In Aperture Cloud, authentication for SDK integrations is handled using API keys.
 These keys can be found in the Aperture Cloud UI.
 For detailed instructions on locating API Keys, please refer to the [API Keys][api-keys] section.

-## Step 4.
-Grab the SDK and define Control Points
+## 4. Install SDK and Define Control Points

-**Install the SDK**

 Aperture provides SDKs for various languages.
 You can find the SDKs and installation instructions [here][sdks].

-Install the Aperture SDK in your project directory

 ```mdx-code-block
 <Tabs groupId="language" queryString>